rkuenzi-epfl/Wnder/summaries/sprint9.md

 ## Aloïs

-This week I implemented the the UI for the map activity and did some factoring.
+This week I implemented the UI for the map activity and did some refactoring.

 This week I finished by wednesday all my tasks.
 Since we worked on the UI this week I was hoping that we could homogenized our work more notably on the floating buttons design.